What is Functional Strength Training?

 Since the large machines take up most of the the Big Commercial gyms do most of the stabilizing work for us, they are much less useful for mimicking real life movements.
 These machines do have value for strengthening a damaged muscle or tendon through isolation.
 However, a skilled trainer can perform the same feat with careful selection and control of the movement.

-Why aren’t there more Functional Strength Training gyms?
+Why aren’t there more Functional Strength Training gyms in Alexandria?

 It takes a lot of training to develop coaches that can properly train athletes without relying on machines.
 More than that, the companies that make these machines (Cybex, Tuff Stuff, Matric, etc) have invested billions of dollars into the bulky equipment industry are very effective and convincing club owners of the need for this equipment.
 Plus, these machines maximize dollars per square foot, have low risk of injury (It’s hard to do the movement incorrectly), and require little thinking on the part of the client or the trainer.
 But for all their ingenuity the bulky machine movement will always have four flaws: